hey-chocopie/42_seoul/Cpp_Module/m00/README.md

 ### Else the input is discarded.
 * When a command has been correctly executed, the program waits for another ADD or SEARCH command until an EXIT command.

+# Exercise 02: The Job Of Your Dreams
+요약하면, Account.hpp, tests.cpp, origin_print파일이 주어집니다.
+이에 적합한 Account.cpp을 만드세요

+>Turn-in directory : ex02/
+Files to turn in : Makefile, Account.cpp, Account.hpp, tests.cpp
+Forbidden functions : None

+It’s your first day of work at GlobalBanksters United.
+You successfully passed the hiring tests for the programmers’ team thanks to a few tricks with Microsoft Office a friend showed you.
+But you know that it was your swift installation of Adobe Reader that blew your recruiter’s mind.
+This gave you the little edge needed to beat your opponents for this job.

+Anyway, you made it and your boss gave you your first task.
+You need to recode one missing source file because something went wrong.
+Account.cpp is missing and they use USB file sharing and not git.
+At this point, it will be legitimate to quit this place however for the sake of this exercise, you will stay.

+The Account.hpp file is present and a quick compilation of tests.cpp confirms that an Account.cpp file is missing.
+There’s also an old output log that seems to contain the matching output.

+So you need to create a Account.cpp file and quickly write some lines of pure awesome C++ and after a couple of failed compilations, your program will compiles and passes the tests with a perfect output, except for the timestamps differences.
+Damn you’re